ushios/go-localstack-sample/README.md

-# go-localstack
+# go-localstack-sample
-Using localstack with golang
+Using localstack on golang